 - Last week to go – 50 to 60% of training.

 In other words, we’d like you to rest a little more on the early side and then bring that effort backup as you head into your race.
 This will prevent you from switching your entire body into recovery mode and then having to dig yourself out of that phase before your race.
-If you have more questions about this process feel free to either create a free trial or ask us on our Facebook page.
+If you have more questions about this process feel free to either become a team member or ask us on our Facebook page.

 Before you do any guesswork, take a good look at your current state of fatigue.
 Depending on your training log, you may very well have accessible metrics that show you exactly how tired you are today versus where you were early in the season.